-- God has come down to dwell with us in order to save us from our sins.
-These are his names: Jesus, which means Savior, and Emmanuel, meaning God is with us.
-His ancestral line from his foster-father’s side passed through all the kings and patriarchs of Israel.
+- God has come down from heaven to earth to dwell with us in order to save us from our sins.
+These are his names: Jesus, which means He saves, and Emmanuel, meaning God is with us.
+His ancestral line from his foster-father’s side passed through all the patriarchs and kings of Israel.

 Mass during the Night: Lk 2:1-14

 - The savior who is Christ and Lord is born in the city of David (because his foster-father is of the house of David).
 This is announced to lowly shepherds by glorious angels.
 His cradle is a manger because there was no room for them at the inn.

 - The shepherds verify with their own eyes what was announced to them by angels.
 They felt joy and glorified and praised God.

 - They announced to their peers all they had heard and seen, which amazed those who heard.

 - Mary kept all these things, reflecting on them in her heart.

 Mass during the Day: Jn 1:1-18

 - The Prologue to John’s Gospel tells us this savior who came into the world is the mysterious figure of the Word of God, the only Son of the Father, who existed before the universe, through whom the universe was created, who now brings a new life of grace and truth, who makes us children of God.